resource-watch/slate/source/includes/api/_vocabulary.md

   }'
 ```

 It is also possible to update and delete an entire vocabulary.
-Said that, and because of
+Said that, because
 it's necessary to keep consistency between entities with weak relationship, these
-operations are only allowed to SUPERADMINS.
+operations are only available to SUPERADMINS.